History of the French Residence in Dublin

 Ailesbury Road was then the longest straight road in Dublin—one mile from the church at Donnybrook to the railway station at Sidney Parade.
 The original design set for houses on this road is shown in Nos.
 1 to 51 on the south-east side.
 These are built of red brick and granite in various combinations, with a uniform flight of granite steps leading to the hall door, and iron railings bordering the front garden.
 The houses Nos.
 1-27 inclusive were erected by Alderman Meade, whose designs here and elsewhere in Dublin are characterised by circular granite pillars at the entrance gate.
 His own residence, which he also designed, is now St Michael’s School at the Merrion end of the road.

 The Residence, House No. 53, known initially as Mytilene, differs significantly from the other more or less uniform houses on the road.
 It is much larger, detached, and stands in a wooded garden.
-It has over forty rooms, on three main floors, with more than sixty windows.
+It has twenty rooms, on three main floors, with more than sixty windows.
 At the front, the house has twin gates flanked by square granite pillars, with a granite balustrade and wide steps leading to a pillared entrance.
 The house is close to the road but its grandeur has been enhanced by an artificial incline towards the entrance steps and, as a result, has a steep descent at the rear, leading down to a naturally occurring stream.

 Mytilene was constructed using white bricks, with inset designs of black bricks and an ornamental rosette frieze, also made of bricks in the same porcelain finish.
 The specially made bricks were expensive, at 2 ½ pence each, earning it the local nickname “The Tuppence Ha’penny House.”